 The former BWC facility preserved lumber products from approximately 1890 through the late 1960s.
 Railroad ties were preserved with coal-tar creosote and then stacked to dry on the western portion of the property.
-In 1946, the Ohio Department of Health notified BWC that chemicals (likely creosote) were being discharged from BWC into the combined sewers that drain to nearby North Rockswale Ditch and the Little Scioto River.
-The BWC facility is currently vacant.
+By 1946, the Ohio Department of Health had notified BWC that chemicals (likely creosote) were being discharged from BWC into the combined sewers that drained into nearby North Rockswale Ditch and the Little Scioto River.

 Threats and Contaminants

-People who swim or wade in this stretch of river risk incidental ingestion or direct contact with creosote- and PAH-contaminated sediment.
+People who swim or wade in this stretch of the river risk incidental ingestion of or direct contact with creosote- and PAH-contaminated sediment.
 Those who fish, despite the advisory, risk ingestion of these chemicals from contaminated fish and direct contact with contaminated sediment.
-The advisory runs west from the city of Marion, from Holland Road south to State Route 739.
+Exposure to these compounds over time could lead to carcinogenic and/or non-carcinogenic health effects.

-EPA conducted a removal action at the Baker Wood Creosoting (BWC)property and in the Little Scioto River to address immediate risks.
-This work included draining and dredging a 1 1/4-mile stretch of river.
+EPA had conducted a removal action at the Baker Wood Creosoting (BWC) property and in the Little Scioto River to address immediate health risks.
+This work included draining and dredging a 1.25-mile stretch of the river.
 The area was backfilled with clean soil.
-Contaminated sediment was removed and dried on a pad just east of the cleanup area.
-It was eventually shipped to Bucyrus, Ohio, for proper disposal.
+Contaminated sediment was removed and dried on a pad just east of the cleanup area and then shipped to Bucyrus, Ohio, for proper disposal.

 Community InvolvementIn 2009, EPA conducted community interviews in Marion County Township and within the city limits.
-EPA also interviewed the local government entities to help the Agency decide what type of community outreach activities would be required at the LSR site.
+EPA also interviewed the local government entities to help the agency decide what type of community outreach activities it will conduct at the LSR site.